-Your consent: Please initial bo

-I consent to NatCen Social Remy name, address and date of I understand that information Information Centre and other provide information about my tral Register. ocial Care order to
+Your consent: I consent to NatCen Social Remy name, address and date of I understand that information Information Centre and other provide information about ments.
+Please initial box

 Respondent signature Respondent name Date

 Interviewer signature Interviewer name Date

 I understand that these details will be used for statistical and research purposes only.